Donald B. (towboat): Description and history

 The boat measures 99 ft long overall, with a hull length of 80 ft, and an 18 ft beam.
 She draws 32 in.
 She is powered by a 160 hp 1940 Fairbanks-Morse 35E10 direct reversing diesel engine.
 She measures 51 gross registry tons and displaces approximately 108 lt.
 She is fashioned out of steel plates riveted to a steel frame.
 She has a scow-form bow fitted with special "knees" used in pushing barges, and a flat bottom with no keel.

 She was laid down in 1923 at Marietta Manufacturing in Point Pleasant, West Virginia, and entered the service of the Standard Oil Company of Ohio as Standard, who used her to move gasoline to distribution points along the river.
 She was sold in 1940 to Ray Brookbank, who renamed her Donald B after his son, who eventually became her captain.
 Under the Brookbanks' ownership she engaged in general service, moving all manner of barges up and down the Mississippi River watershed.
 Her hull was completely replated in 1958.
 Her service as a towboat ended in 2000, and she was sold the following year to Steve Huffman, who named her Barbara H after his wife, and berthed her near Vevey, Indiana.
-Huffman sold her to Bob Hamilton in 2012, who relocated her to Bellaire, Ohio.
+Huffman sold her to Capt Robert Harrison in 2012, who relocated her to Bellaire, Ohio.

 Boats of a comparable age have either been scrapped, altered from their original configuration for private use, or are in museum collections.
 At the time of her landmark designation, she was the only rear-wheel diesel towboat in active service.